ayanava-99/ayanava-99/README.md

 - 🌱 I’m currently into Machine Learning, tinkering with computer vision 👀
 - 🔊 Currently seeking opportunities in Machine Learning and Software Development🐱‍👤
 - 🥅 2020 Goals: Contribute more to Open Source projects😊
-- 🐱‍🏍 Fun fact: I love to draw and into MOBA gaming

 <br />

 ### Connect with me: